KarateJB/Seminar/2020/Azure Fundametal/README.md

 1. 56 regions in the world.
 2. Olympics online game uses Azure Data Center.
-3. Predicative cose for budget.
+3. Predicative cost for budget.
 4. Cloud and Security
    - How I put it and how the cloud provider save it?
    - DDoS protection is default for every service and free.
 5. Economies of scale
    - Less expensive
-   - More effoicient
+   - More efficient
    - Pass benefits on
 6. CapEx(Capital Expenditure,資本支出)
    - Deduct the expense from ur tax bill.